wassname/discovering_latent_knowledge/mjc_notes.md

 - [x] round up the FIXME TODO UPTO HACK's
 - [ ] get model nb working
 - [ ] do multiple datasets

-# Collect hidden state pairs

-The idea is this: given two pairs of hidden states, where everything is the same except r dropout.
-Then tell me which one is more truthfull?

-If this works, then for any inference, we can see which one is more truthfull.
-Then we can see if it's the lower or higher probability one, and judge the answer and true or false.

-Steps:
-- collect pairs of hidden states, where the inputs and outputs are the same.
-We modify the random seed and dropout.
-- Each pair should have a binary answer.
-We can get that by comparing the probabilities of two tokens such as Yes and No.
-- Train a prob to distinguish the pairs as more and less truthfull
-- Test probe to see if it generalizes